cyber-leah/grc-portfolio/Cybersecurity-in-Government-Organizations/digital-trust-and-cyber-risk-article.md

 - More phishing attacks targeting employees and citizens
 - Ransomware threats holding public data hostage

-Federal, state, and local agencies are all vulnerable—and the stakes have never been higher.
+Federal, state, and local agencies are all vulnerable, and the stakes have never been higher.

 ---